The matrix weighted real-analytic double fibration transforms: Introduction

 \subsection{Related literature}

 These questions may be generalized to the case where $f$ is replaced by a symmetric tensor field, known as \emph{tensor tomography}.
 A particularly tractable setting is that of a \emph{simple manifold}, characterized by non-trapping geodesic flow, absence of conjugate points, and strictly convex boundary.
 Injectivity results for the geodesic ray transform on simple surfaces include, for example, functions \cite{Muhometov:1977}, symmetric $2$-tensor fields \cite{Sharafutdinov:2007}, and symmetric tensor fields of arbitrary order \cite{Paternain_Salo_Uhlmann2013}.
+Using analytic microlocal analysis, support theorems have been proved for the geodesic ray transform on real-analytic simple manifolds: for functions in \cite{Krishnan:2009}, and for symmetric $2$-tensor fields in \cite{Krishnan:Stefanov:2009}, with a remark that the argument extends to arbitrary tensor fields with minor modifications.

 The study of matrix weighted transforms dates back at least to \cite{Vertgeu:1991}, using techniques from \cite{Muhometov:1977}.
 For scalar attenuations on simple surfaces, the attenuated ray transform is injective and admits stable inversion \cite{Salo_Uhlmann:2011}.
 In a similar setting, \cite{Monard:2016} establishes Fredholm-type inversion formulas for the attenuated geodesic X-ray transform acting on either functions or vector fields.
 Furthermore, \cite{Assylbekov:Monard:Uhlmann:2018} characterizes the full range and provides exact reconstruction formulas for the transform applied to the sum of a function and a one-form.
 For real-analytic simple manifolds, injectivity and stability results for scalar attenuations acting on pairs consisting of symmetric $2$-tensor fields and vector fields are obtained in \cite{Assylbekov:2020}.
 Using analytic microlocal methods, \cite{Homan:Zhou:2017} proves injectivity and stability for a generic class of generalized Radon transforms that integrate over analytic hypersurfaces on compact analytic Riemannian manifolds with boundary, under the Bolker condition.

 It is conjectured in \cite{Paternain_Salo_Uhlmann2013} that the geodesic ray transform is injective on simply connected, strictly convex surfaces with non-trapping geodesic flow.
 In higher dimensions ($n \geq 3$), injectivity for symmetric $m$-tensor fields with $m \geq 2$ remains open on simple manifolds.
 The attenuated ray transform is known to be unstable in the presence of conjugate points on surfaces \cite{fold_caustic, Holman:Monard:Stefanov:2018}.
 On manifolds admitting a strictly convex foliation, global injectivity and stability for $R_W$ in dimensions $n \geq 3$ follow from scattering calculus arguments \cite{Paternain_Salo_Uhl_Zhou:2019}, developed in \cite{Uhlmann:Vasy:2016, Stefanov:Uhlmann:Vasy:2018}.
 Related developments include \cite{Vasy:Zachos:2024, Vasy:2024, Rafe:Monard:2024}.
 Injectivity for piecewise constant functions on non-trapping manifolds was established in \cite{Ilmavirta:Lehtonen:Salo:2020}, and extended to the case of matrix weights in \cite{Ilmavirta:Railo:2020}.
 For further results, see \cite{Todd:1980, Novikov:2002:inv, Boman:1993, Bohr_Paternain:2023, Jathar:loop}.